 ?> and then back to HTML.

 Is PHP Case Sensitive?

 Case sensitivity is something you want to watch out for in most programming languages.
 While some parts of a language might be case sensitive, others might not.
 Even if something isn’t case sensitive, you should still be consistent.

-PHP Variables are Case Sensitive while PHP Keywords aren’t case sensitive.
+PHP Variables are Case Sensitive.
+PHP Keywords like [ if, else, while, echo, function and others ] aren’t case sensitive.
 As we progress throughout the various tutorials, I will highlight if something is case sensitive or not.

 Key Things to Remember

 - You need to use the .php file extension

 - You need to open your PHP Script with the

 - Your code will then be nested inside your code block